besstiolle/Timeline/CONTRIBUTING.md

 I'm really glad you're reading this, because this project is fully open source and free to use, we will be more efficient together

-Feel free to contact me if you hava a question about the process of the contribution : kdanezis at gm*il .com
+Feel free to contact me if you hava a question about the process of the contribution : kdanezis at prot*n .me

 ## Submitting new idea